thedev132/thedev132/README.md

 ## 📝 Getting to Know Me

 - 💻 I have a keen interest in web development.
-Next.JS is my go-to for crafting engaging user experiences.
+NextJS is my go-to for crafting engaging user experiences.
 - 🐧 I use ZSH as my shell on iTerm + powerlevel10k
 - 🌱 Automation and AI are areas I'm actively exploring.
 - 📰 Visit my [website](https://mohamad.mortada.dev)